 How spoiled are your dogs?
-Probably not spoiled enough, so let’s fix that with these peanut butter oatmeal dog treats made with fresh apple, creamy peanut butter, a hint of cinnamon and rolled oats.
+Probably not spoiled enough, so let’s fix that with these peanut butter oatmeal dog treats (no banana) made with fresh apple, creamy peanut butter, a hint of cinnamon and rolled oats.

 And of course, if you want to go over the top, drizzle some melted creamy peanut butter over the treats once they’re done baking.
 No dogs will be able to resist that!